kahraha/MATLAB-image-processing/README.md

 classifyImage(I)
 ```

 However, what if we want to treat thousands of images at once?
-Now we will treat the application.m script.
+Now we will treat the batchprocess.m script.

 ```matlab
 ds = imageDatastore("Images");